buttsj/pbi-globalization/README.md

 # pbi-globalization
-> A PowerBI visualization to show data through Latitudes and Longitudes :earth_americas:
+> A Power BI visualization to show data through Latitudes and Longitudes :earth_americas:  :bar_chart:

 ## How it works